FairAppeal

 Laurelhurst's overassessment patterns are similar to Bellevue's: thin sales data and large land share of your assessed values.
 Sale volume in Laurelhurst is low enough that the model fills gaps using broader pulls, and the land share of total assessed value often exceeds 60 percent on premium parcels.

-Equity comps — similar nearby homes assessed at lower per-square-foot values — often carry more weight in Laurelhurst than sales comps because of the volume issue.
-Three to five equity comps within a quarter mile, plus any land-share analysis, is typically the strongest evidence.
+Equity comps (similar nearby homes assessed at lower per-square-foot values), often carry more weight in Laurelhurst than sales comps because of the volume issue.
+Three to five equity comps within a quarter mile, plus any land-share analysis, is typically strong evidence.

 Laurelhurst comps best to Windermere and the eastern edge of Madison Park.
 Sand Point is a secondary set for non-waterfront homes.
-A tight comp set drawn from genuinely similar homes — same submarket, similar size and age, similar condition — is what moves a Laurelhurst appeal at the King County Board of Equalization.
+A tight comp set wins these cases.

 What does a Laurelhurst appeal actually look like?